SiverDX/quality_food/README.md

 ---

-There is support for a guaranteed quality application when crafting (e.g. turning a quality `minecraft:melon_slice` into `minecraft:melon_seed`) through the item tag `quality_food:recipe_conversion`

-(De)compacting recipes are handled separately from this tag

-There is a config for recipes (`no_quality_recipe`) with default values of some (de)compacting blocks
+For crafting there are three configs:
+- `retain_quality_recipes`: The result will retain the quality of the ingredients, examples:
+  - If all items are `diamond` quality the result will be `diamond`
+  - If three items are `gold` quality and two are `diamond` the result will be `gold`
+  - If two items are `iron` quality and the rest have none then the result will also have none
-- These entries will not roll for quality when crafting (since the results can be crafted back and forth)
+- `no_quality_recipes`: Entries will not roll for quality (useful in case items can be crated back and forth)
+- `handle_compacting`: If enabled then (de)compacting results should retain quality automatically without having to specify the relevant recipes

 ---